-Not only was Jesus foretelling His death, He was explaining that fruitfulness in God’s Kingdom would not come through the fame, recognition or the reality show that the Pharisees sought.
-Fruitfulness would come only through hiddenness – denying oneself, pleasing God rather than men, losing one’s life and reputation to gain it, and picking up our cross and following Him.
+Not only was Jesus foretelling His death, He was explaining the way of God’s Kingdom.
+Fruitfulness would not come through the fame, recognition or the reality show that the Pharisees sought.
+Rather, it would come only through hiddenness.
+Denying oneself, pleasing God rather than men, losing one’s life and reputation to gain it, picking up our cross and following Him, was the pathway.

 When Jesus requested, ”Father, glorify Your name,” a Voice came from heaven, saying, “I have both glorified it and will glorify it again.”
 (John 12:28).
 Some nearby only heard thunder.
 Others said an angel had spoken!
 The Voice of the Father was hidden from them.

 This inability to understand God’s glory was seen and prophesied by Isaiah, about 700 years earlier, when he saw His [Jesus’] glory and spoke of Him (John 12: 41).
-The people witnessed signs and miracles but they could not understand the glory.
+Evidently, the people witnessed many signs and miracles but they could not understand the glory.

 When Jesus was glorified, He became the sacrificial Lamb of God and surrendered His life through total love.
 The glory “hid” His lordship and the Disciples immediately abandoned Him.
 Suddenly, they forgot that He was the same One who had calmed the storm, walked on water, opened blind eyes and raised Lazarus from the dead.

-Though Jesus had done many miracles they (the people) still did not believe in Him (12:37), not unlike Ancient Israel’s response to God’s tremendous miracles in Egypt and in the wilderness.
-Signs and miracles will captivate people’s attention, but they will not transform the human heart.
+Though Jesus had done many miracles they (the people) still did not believe in Him (12:37).
+This was not unlike Ancient Israel’s response to God’s tremendous miracles in Egypt and in the wilderness.
+Signs and miracles captivate people’s attention but will never transform the human heart.

-So if the glory is hidden, and miracles and signs do not transform hearts, how will the earth see God’s glory during the great revival that is coming to usher in a harvest of souls for the Kingdom?
+If glory is hidden, and miracles do not transform hearts, how will the earth see God’s glory?
+Isn’t there a great revival that is coming to usher in a harvest of souls for the Kingdom?

 The prophet Habakkuk prophesied, For the earth will be filled with the knowledge of the glory of the Lord (Habakkuk 2:1).

-Jesus knew that there was something that the world would not be able to resist after signs and miracles have ceased.
-So, in those final moments in the Upper Room, He said to His Disciples – A new commandment I give to you, that you love one another; as I have loved you, that you also love one another (John 13:34).
-Why?
-The glory is made manifest through love!
+Jesus knew there was something that the world would not be able to resist after signs and miracles have ceased.
+So, in those final moments in the Upper Room, He delivered it to His Disciples.

 “Father, I desire that they also whom You gave Me may be with Me where I am, that they may behold My glory which You have given Me; for You loved Me before the foundation of the world.
 (John 17:24, emphasis mine)